Pepper Leaf Review

 My experience leaves me wanting to try more Pepper Leaf dishes, with one caveat.
 When reviewing, I try to stick as close to the recipe as possible to fairly mark what’s provided.
 With Pepper Leaf, I would want to modify recipes and add ingredients to really personalise and elevate those dishes.
 For example, pan frying the ingredients from the Halloumi Skewers and running some citrus through the Quinoa would have transformed that dish.

-One of the nicest elements of any Meal Kit I’ve every tried was Pepper Leaf’s homemade red pesto.
+One of the nicest elements of any Meal Kit I’ve ever tried was Pepper Leaf’s homemade red pesto.
 This was absolutely delicious!
-The recipe asked for it to be blended (I don’t have a blender) so I ended up using a Pestle & Mortar which just about worked.
+The recipe asked for it to be blended (I don’t have a blender) so I ended up using a pestle & mortar which just about worked.

 Meal Kits are intended for people who are looking to cook new dishes or perhaps aren’t too confident in the kitchen.
 As such, I would expect recipes to be as clear as possible so that even beginners can easily cook each meal.